aleksamiskin/arch-backup/issues_solutions.md

-# This is a list of common issues and solutions I encountered in my arch adventures
+# A list of common issues and solutions for Arch
 - discord:
 - - ISSUE: missing icons -> SOLUTION: install noto-fonts-emoji from arch extra repo